 For example, if standard hydrants are installed in a part of a community that previously had no hydrants, the PCs for the properties near the new hydrants may improve.
 On the other hand, if the nearest fire station closes or changes from full-time staff to volunteer-only, the PCs may go down.
 If you have specific questions about why a property's PC has changed, call our customer service team at 206-217-0101, Monday through Friday, 7:30 a.m. to 4 p.m.

 Firefighting technology and methods evolve, and updating our evaluation criteria ensures we can accurately assess the fire-defense capabilities of each community in Washington state.
 The last update we made took effect on March 1, 2019 and added new ways for communities and properties to earn credit in the evaluation process.
 Learn more about the latest update here.

-As part of our evaluations, we also gather information on building code effectiveness and enforcement to produce a Building Code Effectiveness Grading Schedule (BCEGS) classification, which helps insurers evaluate property risk.
-The BCEGS classification system emphasizes building code requirements related to mitigating losses from natural hazards.
-A community with effective, well-enforced and up-to-date buildings should experience fewer losses when an earthquake, tornado or other catastrophe strikes, and the community's property owners may pay lower insurance rates.
+As part of our evaluations, we also gather information on building code effectiveness and enforcement to produce a Building Code Effectiveness Grading Schedule (BCEGS®) classification, which helps insurers evaluate property risk.
+The BCEGS classification system emphasizes building code requirements for mitigating losses from natural hazards.
+A community with practical, well-enforced, and up-to-date buildings should experience fewer losses when an earthquake, tornado, or other catastrophe strikes, and the community's property owners may pay lower insurance rates.

 Insurers can use BCEGS data to better understand the properties they're considering insuring and to set accurate premiums.
 The BCEGS classification for a community ranges from 1 to 10, with 1 indicating exemplary code enforcement and 10 indicating no recognizable code enforcement.